-Emergency Dentistry – Tyler, TX
+Emergency Dentist — Tyler, TX

 Fast & Professional Care Right When You Need It

-Why Choose Stansbury Dental for Emergency Dentistry?
+Why Choose Stansbury Dental for Emergency Dental Care?

-- Over 4 Decades Of Proven Clinical Experience
+- Over 4 Decades of Proven Clinical Experience

-- Same-Day Emergency Appointments Available
+- Same-Day Appointments for Existing Patients

 Dr. Stansbury, in addition to having over 40 years of experience practicing dentistry, is also a big proponent of using the latest dental technology.
 With the newest tools, he’s able to find, diagnose, and treat dental problems in less time than ever, which is especially useful during an emergency situation!
 Plus, he and our team know just how to calm emergency patients so they’re able to take the appropriate actions and get the care they need right away.